|music||heroes||clothing||novelties||sheet music||page turners||where's ann?|

 Shipping and handling prices (not applicable to concert tickets):

-If you'd rather not order online, you can mail or call in your order.
+If you'd rather not order online, you can call in your order.
 Credit cards accepted.

 You can always order online from the Ann Reed Boutique.
 But if you're just gonna bust if you don't have it today, here are some places to check out: (And, please, if you know of other stores that carry Ann Reed CDs that need to be mentioned here, let us know!)